hythm7/Pakku/README.md

 	- 5 `｢warn ｣`   🐞 → Warnings only
 	- 6 `｢error｣`   🦗 → Errors only
 	- 0 `｢nothing｣`    → Nothing

+> [!WARNING]
+> Pakku uses emoji and ANSI escape codes, If your terminal doesn't understand them, you can disable colors, bars and spinners,  (eg. `pakku nopretty nobar nospinner add Foo`), or disable permenantely in config file.  also to change emojis, eg. the `debug` emoji, in config file replace `"debug": {"prefix": "🐛"}` with `"debug": {"prefix": "D"}` for example.

 **Command result**:
   - `-Ofun` - Success